rafyls/nand2tetris-projects/README.md

 **Project 1: Boolean Logic**

 - Objective: Implementation of all the logic gates of Chapter 1 using the Hardware Description Language (HDL) specified in the book.

+**Project 2: Boolean Arithmetic**

+- Objective: Implementation of all the chips (Adder, ALU etc.) of Chapter 2 using the Hardware Description Language (HDL) specified in the book.